HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Methodology

 \subsection{Bidirectional Hierarchical Consistency Constraint Mechanism}

-In Stage I, the proposed BHCCM can be seamlessly integrated into existing flat classification methods, transforming them into hierarchical LCLU models with semantically consistent multi-granularity predictions.
-Fig.~\ref{fig-overall_arch} (a) illustrates the position and role of BHCCM in the overall structure.
-Fig.~\ref{fig-cross-level} provides a detailed view of the BHCCM architecture.
-The trapezoid labeled ``Decoder'' denotes the decoder design typical of flat semantic segmentation models such as UperNet~\cite{upernet_2018_ECCV} and DeepLabv3+~\cite{deeplabv3plus_2018_ECCV}.
-Conventionally, a 2D convolution is applied at the decoder's output to project the upsampled features from $\mathbb{R}^{B \times C_{\text{dim}} \times H \times W}$ to $\mathbb{R}^{B \times C_{\text{L3}} \times H \times W}$, yielding predictions for the finest level (L3) in the hierarchy.
+The proposed BHCCM is designed to seamlessly integrate into existing flat semantic segmentation architectures, extending them into hierarchical LCLU models capable of producing consistent multi-granularity prediction.
+As illustrated in Fig.~\ref{fig-overall_arch}(a) and detailed in Fig.~\ref{fig-BHCCM}, BHCCM operates on the output of standard decoders (e.g., UperNet~\cite{upernet_2018_ECCV} and DeepLabv3+~\cite{deeplabv3plus_2018_ECCV}).
+Unlike conventional approaches, where a simple 2D convolution projects upsampled features from $\mathbb{R}^{B \times C_{\text{dim}} \times H \times W}$ directly to the finest-level space $\mathbb{R}^{B \times C_{\text{L3}} \times H \times W}$, our method replaces this final projection layer with BHCCM to enable parallel prediction at multiple semantic levels.
+Notably, this represents the only minor modification to the model architecture, while the rest remains unchanged.

+Structurally, BHCCM is composed of three key components: i) three level-specific prediction heads that generate initial maps $F^i_{\text{in}}$ ($i = 1, 2, 3$); ii) a coarse-to-fine fusion pathway that injects coarse-grained semantics into fine-grained predictions; and iii) a fine-to-coarse fusion pathway for feeding refined fine-grained semantics back to coarse-grained levels.

-In our proposed hierarchical method, the final layer is replaced by BHCCM to enable parallel prediction at three semantic levels (L1, L2, and L3).
-Specifically, BHCCM takes the decoder output and feeds it into three separate convolutional layers with different output channel sizes, generating initial prediction maps of shape $\mathbb{R}^{B \times C_{\text{Li}} \times H \times W}$, where $C_{\text{L1}}=4$, $C_{\text{L2}}=9$, and $C_{\text{L3}}=18$, corresponding to the number of classes at the coarse-to-fine levels in the MM-5B dataset.
-These initial prediction features are denoted as $F^i_{\text{in}}$ ($i = 1, 2, 3$).
+Specifically, to initiate the process, BHCCM projects the decoder output through three independent convolutional heads with different output channel sizes, generating initial prediction maps in $\mathbb{R}^{B \times C_{\text{Li}} \times H \times W}$, where the channel dimensions are set to $C_{\text{L1}}=4$, $C_{\text{L2}}=9$, and $C_{\text{L3}}=18$, corresponding to the three hierarchical levels of the MM-5B dataset.
+These initial prediction features are denoted as $F^i_\text{in}$ and serve as level-specific prediction scores before cross-level fusion.

+Following initialization, BHCCM employs bidirectional semantic consistency constraints to enable effective cross-level interaction.
+In contrast to prior work ~\cite{hieraseg_2024_TPAMI, kang_2024_fusion} that applies hierarchical loss in a passive manner, BHCCM explicitly encodes parent-child semantic dependencies and conducts two-way feature fusion along both coarse-to-fine and fine-to-coarse pathways as depicted by the green and blue arrows in Fig.~\ref{fig-BHCCM}.